-This Toasted Coconut Blueberry Banana Bread boasts delicious flavors – you’d never know that it was low-fat (no butter or oil!), low-sugar, and gluten-free!
+This Gluten-Free Toasted Coconut Blueberry Banana Bread is so full of delicious, fruity flavors!
+You’d never guess that it was low-fat (no butter or oil!), low-sugar, and gluten-free.

 I’m utterly confused as to how the heck it is summer already, but I’m trying to fully embrace the bounties of gorgeous fruits and tropical flavors that the season allows me to incorporate into my baking.
 I love the berries, the stone fruits (of course, the mangos), the coconut, just the freshness that comes from summertime baking and cooking and eating.
 It’s debatably my favorite foodie season – that’s saying a lot.
 This toasted coconut blueberry banana bread encompasses a whole lot of my favorite things summertime baking!

 Since I’m all about toasted coconut in and on everything, when I started thinking about ways I could jack-up one of my favorite healthy banana bread recipes for the summertime, I immediately went to toasted coconut.
 I also threw in blueberries to have some fresh bursts of flavor, and I loved the resulting flavor combination.
 If you’re not a blueberry fan (or just don’t have them on hand), replace it with chopped peaches or mango or raspberries or whatever delicious, in-season fruit you happen to have on hand!
 One of the great things about this recipe is how versatile the add-ins can be.

 What makes this banana bread so delicious?

 I absolutely love how moist and tender this banana bread turns out, just begging to be devoured warm with a little coconut butter or almond butter for breakfast.
 Or, you know, just in tiny slivers stolen whenever you walk by.
 No judgment here.
 The applesauce and bananas make sure that this bread isn’t going to dry out anytime soon (and consequently, it does take a while to bake, but it’s worth it).